 5. Keep Track of Your Medical Expenses

 The money you put out for your medical expenses may be tax-deductible.
-Keep track when you have to pay any co-pays, prescription drug costs, or out-of-pocket expenses.
+Keep track of when you have to pay any co-pays, prescription drug costs, or out-of-pocket expenses.

 Make sure you organize your medical bills, so it is easy to see when you had the treatment and how much the treatment is going to cost you.